warelab/gramene-mongodb/README.md

 ## maps
 comparative maps
 # services
-`node app.js 3000` will launch an express web service that can search any of the database collections as described in config/collections.json -->
+`node app.js 3000` will launch an express web service that can search any of the database collections as described in gramene-mongodb-config -->